 October 31, 2019

-During the coming months leading up to the July 2020 launch of the new curriculum, ETIU will work closely with the curriculum design teams and other key stakeholders to develop Keystone into a fully functioning integrated teaching and learning platform.
-If you would like more information and/or a demonstration of the Keystone platform, please contact the ETIU at email@example.com.Categories: Curriculum renewal
+In the coming months leading up to the July 2020 launch of the new curriculum, ETIU will work closely with the curriculum design teams and other key stakeholders to develop Keystone into a fully functioning integrated teaching and learning platform.
+For more information or a demonstration of the Keystone platform, contact ETIU at email@example.com.Categories: Curriculum renewal